Hub-OS/documentation-website/docs/01-client/04-lua-api/01-lua-cheat-sheet.md

 ## Scopes

 Access to local variables is limited by scope.
 This can make it easier to debug by limiting where you need to check for errors related to that variable.
-It also allows you to avoid unwanted external changes from other parts of your project using a variable with the same name.
+It also allows you to avoid unwanted external changes from other parts (or even the [same part](#global-closure-clash)!) of your project using a variable with the same name.

 Generally if a section of code ends with `end`, it qualifies as a scope.